How to Speed up Your Online Store

 Learn more about the most important semantic search engine features to increase conversion rates by 15% & boost online revenue by 45%.

-How faceted search works
+How does faceted search works?

 A faceted search software offers a chance to use filters in a smart way.
 Traditionally, simple filters are used for site-wide searches: to narrow down results to a certain category, brand etc.